 Jorge Cuevas Antillon – Jorge is an education leader who works at the College of Education at San Diego State University, and at the San Diego County Office of Education, preparing teachers to effectively serve English Learners and students in dual language immersion programs.
 He is an apt teacher, professional learning provider, curriculum writer and advocate for biliteracy, multilingualism and worldly responsibility.
 Jorge continually renews himself with several life inspirations: teaching, reading, social justice and generational responsibility.
 His larger life purpose is to foster a more healthy and compassionate world.
 Jorge holds advanced degrees from Stanford University and the University of California Los Angeles.
 Jorge has served on our Board since 2017.

-Marty Remmell – Marty is the Director of Development at the Joan B. Kroc Institute for Peace and Justice at the University of San Diego.
-Prior to joining the Kroc Institute for Peace and Justice, she was the CEO of Pro Kids, The First Tee of San Diego from 2003-2014, raising more than $21M, quadrupling the staff, doubling the donor base, and renovating the City Heights facility and building an Oceanside campus.
+Marty Remmell – Marty is the Director of Development at University of San Diego.
+Prior to joining USD, she was the CEO of Pro Kids, The First Tee of San Diego from 2003-2014, raising more than $21M, quadrupling the staff, doubling the donor base, and renovating the City Heights facility and building an Oceanside campus.
 Marty has used her entrepreneurial leadership style to strengthen the nonprofit sector by implementing for-profit business practices.
 While half of her career has been spent in nonprofit management, she has garnered her business acumen in for-profit sales and marketing, and the production of events with a variety of organizations including corporations, government, the Olympics, and broadcasting.
 Integrity is her word to live by.
 Marty has served on our Board since 2017.